 High Bounce Rate & Low Time on Page

 And some users won’t have the patience to stick around.
-Recent research concluded that 47% of people abandon a website that takes more than 2 seconds to load.
+Recent research concluded that 47% of people expect a website to load in 2 seconds or less, and in fact, 40% will give up if it takes more than 3 seconds to load.
 So if your page speed isn’t up to scratch, chances are you’ll have a high bounce rate and/or low time on page too.